PixievoltNo1/RandomBookmark/README.md

 Get the stable version for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/random-bookmark-from-folder/) or [Chrome](https://chrome.google.com/webstore/detail/random-bookmark-from-fold/dcijbgljdombbkbmmkabanaopnnapcfd).

+This project has a Code of Conduct.
+By participating in this project, you agree to be as courteous, welcoming, and generally a lovely person as its terms require. ♡

 # Writing & testing Random Bookmark From Folder

 This project has a build process employing [ES6 modules](https://hacks.mozilla.org/2015/08/es6-in-depth-modules/) (\*.module.js), [Svelte](https://svelte.technology/) templates (svelteComponents/\*.html), and [Sass](http://sass-lang.com/) files (\*.scss) to generate JavaScript and CSS.
 With [Node](https://nodejs.org/) installed, run this command the first time you obtain this repo's files to fetch everything you need: